faizilham/msc-thesis/main/ch1_introduction.typ

 == Research challenges

-TODO: move this to ch3, with its solutions

 A few challenges arise due to the design and desired properties of the analysis.
 We currently have identified three main challenges that should be addressed in our research: propagation rules, alias tracking, and adoption into Kotlin.

 === Usage obligation propagation rules